Tax Credits: Claims changing

 There are many changes that must be notified to HMRC within 1 month.
 A full list of these changes can be found in the changes of circumstances section.

 Any change made to a claim during a tax year has to be made using either Section 15 or 16 Tax Credit Act 2002.
+These decisions carry a right of appeal.

 More information about how these changes are made can be found in the Tax Credit Technical Manual on the HMRC website.